 First and foremost, I want to make this clear, a ‘harmonic wallet’ (B-word) isn’t created to punish us and hold us captive; it’s here to simplify life and set us free.

-Which leads me to the know-hows.
+This leads me to the know-how.
 Over the years my husband and I have used a few techniques that have helped us manage our money.
 Most importantly money management helps us understand what’s going on.
-Our money management techniques kind of mimics our camping life.
-We started with a tent, then we moved to a small camper, yet got a little larger trailer, and now we have a 5th Wheel.
+Our money management techniques kind of mimic our camping life.
+We started with a tent, then we moved to a small camper, yet got a travel trailer, and now we have a 5th Wheel.
 We’ve learned something in every phase until we found our jam.
 In which our jam got us a 5th Wheel!
 Below are the four tools we’ve benefited from over the years.

 Tracking Tool #1: Old School

 Good old pencil & paper.
 There are LOADS of downloadable printables online; finding one that fits your needs is the hard part.
 It’s overwhelming.
 My rule of thumb: Keep It Simple.
 Think of your finances like a business, in fact, treat it like a business.
 All businesses start out with pen and paper.
 Grab the old college-ruled notebook and a No. 2 pencil to get started.
-You can also get a Budget Planner which brings a little ‘pretty’.
+You can also get a Budget Planner which brings a little ‘pretty’ to the party.

 5 Steps with Old School